fducom/projectOne/README.md

 ```

 ## 3:AJAX
 Most of the AJAX request were directed to our database to fill our menu as well as the Admin page.
-The Admin is able to track orders, see user who order it, check whether is completed or not and delete the completed orders.
+The Admin is able to track orders, see the cash flow, see user who order it, check whether is completed or not and delete the completed orders.

 ## 4:jQuery
-Hover animation
+Used mainly for DOM Manipulation.
+Appending images and hidden inputs for our back-end.
+That way, req.body can grab names and values.

 ## 5:Authentication
 Following the instructions from our challange, We decided to create a users schema for our Admin (merged chef and admin functionality) and clients roles.

 ## 6:MongoDB
-one to many -> order to dishes, one to many users can create multiple orders:
+As mentioned before, we used a one to many association on order to dishes.
+Also, an order only belongs to a user and it is unique.

 ## 7:Visual Design
 Implemented features like: CSS grid, Bootstrap Navbar, Carousel, Font-awesome icons, on-hover effects and responsive design(ish)